wellrestedphp/wellrested/docs/source/router.rst

 Methods
 ^^^^^^^

-When you register a route, you can provide a specific method, a list of methods, or a wildcard to indcate any method.
+When you register a route, you can provide a specific method, a list of methods, or a wildcard to indicate any method.

 Registering by Method
 ---------------------